 Note: $R{j,t}$ is the annual stock return for firm j, year t, over the 12-month period beginning on the first day of the third month of the given year and ending on the last day of the second month of the subsequent year, measured by natural logarithm of stock price three months after year end t/ stock price three months after year end t-1.
-The IC{j,t} is measured by the sum of natural logarithm of frequency counts of internal capital items, external capital items, and human capital items for firm j, in year t. $E{j,t-1}$ represents earnings before tax for firm j, in year t-1, deflated by the market capitalisation at beginning of year t for firm j. $E{j,t+1to2}$ is the sum of earnings before tax for firm j, years t+1and t+2 deflated by the market capitalisation at beginning of year t for firm j. $R{j,t+1to2}$ is the sum of annual stock returns for firm j, years t+1 and t+2, over the 12-month period beginning on the first day of the third month of the given year and ending on the last day of the second month of the subsequent year.
-MtoB{j,t} represents market-to-book equity ratio, measured as market value of equity divided by the book value of equity for firm j, in year t.
-Opcycle{j,t} is measured by natural logarithm of days of market capitalisation of firm j, in year t; j is firm observation. t is year 2017.

-5.4.2 Results for H2
+The $IC{j,t}$ is measured by the sum of natural logarithm of frequency counts of internal capital items, external capital items, and human capital items for firm j, in year t. $E{j,t-1}$ represents earnings before tax for firm j, in year t-1, deflated by the market capitalisation at beginning of year t for firm j. $E{j,t+1to2}$ is the sum of earnings before tax for firm j, years t, deflated by the market capitalisation at beginning of year t for firm j. $R{j,t+1to2}$ is the sum of annual stock returns for firm j, years t+1 and t+2, over the 12-month period beginning on the first day of the third month of the given year and ending on the last day of the second month of the subsequent year. $MtoB{j,t}$ represents market-to-book equity ratio, measured as market value of equity divided by the book value of equity for firm j, in year t. $Opcycle{j,t}$ is measured by natural logarithm of days of accounts receivable plus days of inventory for firm j, in year t. $Opcycle{j,t}$ is size of the firm, measured as a natural logarithm of market capitalisation of firm j, at beginning of year t; j is firm observation. t is year 2017.
+S.4.2 Results for H2

 Table 5 presents the results for H2, with stock returns as the dependent variable using OLS regressions.
 As seen in Table 5 model 3, $E{j,t+1to2}$ is significantly and positively associated with $R{j,t}$ (coefficient = 0.674, p-value = 0.000), which is consistent with the results of [16].
-However, when examining Table 5 model 4, $E{j,t+1to2}$ is significantly and positively associated with $R{j,t}$ (coefficient = 1.090, p-value = 0.027), but IC{j,t} $E{j,t+1to2}$ is not significantly associated with $R{j,t}$, suggesting that IC was not efficiently incorporated by investors in evaluating the future earnings of firms during the Covid-19 pandemic.
+However, when examining Table 5 model 4, $E{j,t+1to2}$ is significantly and positively associated with $R{j,t}$ (coefficient = 1.090, p-value = 0.027), but $IC{j,t}E{j,t+1to2}$ is not significantly associated with $R{j,t}$, suggesting that IC was not efficiently incorporated by investors in evaluating the future earnings of firms during the Covid-19 pandemic.
 This may because the economic uncertainty and challenges caused by the Covid-19 pandemic influenced negatively on investors' evaluation of firms' future earnings generated by IC.

-When evaluating management attitude towards the economic uncertainty, Table 5 model 5 reveals that MAIC{j,t}E{j,t+1to2} is significantly and positively associated with $R{j,t}$ (coefficient = 0.030, p-value = 0.007).
+When evaluating management attitude towards the economic uncertainty, Table 5 model 5 reveals that $MAIC{j,t}E{j,t+1to2}$ is significantly and positively associated with $R{j,t}$ (coefficient = 0.030, p-value = 0.007).
 This positive relationship indicates that when firms are optimistic during the economic uncertainty period, investors react favourably in relation to the firm's future earnings generated by IC.
 Thus, the study finds that stock returns reflect future earnings through IC information when firms have an optimistic attitude towards the economic uncertainty.
 This finding supports H2.